 I have come up with a fantastic culinary trip for this next year called Cooking Provencal.
 It is an eight-day culinary experience that immerses the guests into the gastronomic environment that is quintessential to the French lifestyle.
 Included in the program is a diverse array of cooking classes.
 Guests will stay in a lovely Provencal villa and see some amazing cultural, scenic and historical sights as well.

 Can you share why you love Provencal wines with readers?

 Grenache, Syrah and Mourvedre (GSM) is a red wine blend originally from the southern Rhone Valley, which is now popular in various New World wine regions (USA & Australia).
 The leathery, earthy and meaty aromas are the trademarks of these wines.

-Over the years, we have had grown to love the GSM blend that is prevalent in Provence due to the unique local terroir.
+Over the years, we have grown to love the GSM blend that is prevalent in Provence due to the unique local terroir.
 Our first bottle of “good” French wine was a 1998 Chateau Beaucastel from Chateauneuf-du-Pape.
-Even though we did not store it properly it was the still the wine that won us over to the “French” side when we drank it eight years later.
+Even though we did not store it properly it was still the wine that won us over to the “French” side when we drank it eight years later.